Staff and Vestry

 Left to Right:

-Karen (Clerk of Vestry), Alan, Renee, Helen, Amy, Rhea (Senior Warden), Nancy, Anita, Larry (Junior Warden), Margaret
+Karen (Clerk of Vestry), Alan, Renee, Helen, Amy, Rhea (Senior Warden), Nancy, Anita, Larry (Junior Warden), Margaret, Bob

 VESTRY